MaximDubrovin/miracle/README.md

 ### Make miracle initially opaque

-All miracles (elements with class «miracle») initially hidden using ```opacity: 0```.
-But sometimes you may want to rewrite this default or rewrite inherited property.
+Some miracles that use built-in show effects initially hidden using ```opacity: 0```.
+But sometimes you may want to rewrite it or rewrite inherited property of miracle.

 #### data-m-opaque = "true"